-If you can get beyond their disease-carrying behavior, however, viruses are amazing things.
+If you can get beyond their disease-carrying behavior, viruses are amazing things.

-Most viruses are made up of half a DNA strand, called RNA, and are protected by a coat made out of protein.
+Most viruses consist of half a DNA strand, called RNA, protected by a coat made out of protein.
 A small handful of plant viruses contain full DNA strands.
-There is another group, called viroids, which contain an RNA strand but do not have a protein coat.
-In a recent article, The Scientist reported that new research shows different segments of a virus’ genetic information are used to infect separate cells, creating a domino effect of plant disease.
-I swear, the more I learn, the more amazing the world gets!
-But I digress…
+Another group, called viroids, contains an RNA strand but does not have a protein coat.
+In a recent article, The Scientist reported that new research shows different segments of a virus’ genetic information infect separate cells, creating a domino effect of plant disease.

 The science of viruses

-Viruses enter a plant cell and use their RNA strand to reprogram the cell’s genetic instructions.
-This causes the cell to start producing more of the virus’ RNA.
+Viruses enter a plant cell and use their RNA strand to reprogram that cell’s genetic instructions, causing the cell to start producing more of the virus’ RNA.
 These new strands then infect neighboring cells, and so on.

-There are several families of viruses that cause plant disease.
-We won’t go into that now.
-What’s important to know is that the common names of most viruses start with the plant most likely to be infected, followed by the most characteristic symptom.
-For example, bean yellow mosaic is commonly seen in beans and a yellow mosaic pattern is the most common symptom.
+Several families of viruses cause plant disease.
+And you can use their names to determine which plant is most likely to become infected and the most characteristic symptom.
+For example, bean yellow mosaic commonly occurs in beans, and a yellow mosaic pattern is the most common symptom.

 Symptoms of viral infection

+Viruses often infect plants through insect feeding.
+Common disease-carrying insects include aphids, artichoke plume moths, leafhoppers, mealybugs, psyllids, thrips, and whiteflies.
 Dagger nematodes and some fungi and single-celled organisms also carry viruses.
-Viruses can also be moved around the garden on pollen, clothing, tools, and plant debris.
+Viruses also move around the garden on pollen, clothing, tools, and plant debris.
 Many viruses overwinter in seeds, flowers, perennial weeds, and crop root systems, where they can lie dormant for years.

-You can find lists of viral diseases common to other areas by contacting your local County Extension Office.
+You can find lists of viral diseases common to your area by contacting your local County Extension Office.

 Controlling viral diseases in the garden

-Healthy plants are better able to ward of viral infections.
-This means proper feeding, irrigation, and pruning.
-It also means selecting resistant plants that are suitable to your microclimate, buying only certified disease-free plants and seeds, planting at the proper depth, and avoiding mechanical injuries from rubbing branches and weed wackers, among other things.
+Healthy plants are better able to ward off viral infections.
+Proper feeding, irrigation, and pruning help keep plants healthy.
+Select resistant plants suitable to your microclimate, buy certified disease-free plants and seeds, plant at the proper depth, and avoid mechanical injuries from rubbing branches and weedwackers, among other things.

-Use an integrated pest management (IPM) program to control viral diseases.
-This means encouraging natural predators and parasites of viral diseases, sanitizing garden tools regularly, and using cover crops and crop rotation to interrupt disease triangles.
-Yellow sticky sheets can be used to trap many disease-carrying pests.
-Pesticides and insecticides used to kill disease carriers are not effective.
-Reflective mulches have been used successfully to confuse some disease-carrying pests.
+Yellow sticky sheets can trap many disease-carrying pests.
+Pesticides and insecticides used to kill disease carriers are generally not effective.
+Reflective mulches can confuse some disease-carrying insects, but they can burn sensitive plants during the peak of summer.
 Diseased plants should be removed and thrown in the trash to prevent healthy plants from becoming infected.

-Viral diseases of plants are on the rise, largely due to monoculture, mass production, climate change, global shipping and other human activities.
-You can reduce the likelihood of viral diseases affecting your plants by placing new plants in quarantine and knowing what to look for.
+Viral diseases of plants are on the rise, mainly due to monoculture, mass production, climate change, global shipping, and other human activities.
+You can reduce the likelihood of viral diseases affecting your plants by putting new plants into quarantine and knowing what to look for.

 Now you know.